dbos-inc/dbos-docs/docs/why-dbos.md

 DBOS helps you write code that is **reliable** and **fault-tolerant** by default.
 DBOS **durably executes** your programs, so that if they fail, upon restart they automatically resume from where they left off.
-This makes all sorts of programs much easier to write:
+This makes all sorts of programs easier to write:

 <Tabs groupId="examples">